Still (2014 film): Reception

 Rotten Tomatoes, a review aggregator, reports that 58% of twelve surveyed critics gave the film a positive review; the average rating was 5.6/10.

 Simon Crook of Empire rated it 2/5 stars and wrote, "Why Simon Blake turns to credibility-killing melodrama is baffling enough, but the effect is one of cheek-puffing frustration and emotional disconnect."
 Trevor Johnston of Time Out London rated it 2/5 stars and wrote, "This is a film which is desperate to make a grand statement about the awful toll of isolation and exhausted compassion but falls short of its ambitions."
 Benjamin Lee of The Guardian rated it 2/5 stars and called it a "clumsy noir effort".
 Geoffrey Macnab of The Independent rated it 3/5 stars and wrote that although the film is indecisive about whether it is a character study or a thriller, it "boasts a fine performance from Aidan Gillen".
 Tara Brady of The Irish Times rated it 3/5 stars and, while calling it a "fascinating debut", said that it never settles onto a single genre.
 Stephen Martin of The Irish Post wrote, "Blake expertly mixes psycho drama with social realism, quietly commenting on current worries over, and worries for, our young people."
 Gavin Burke of entertainment.ie wrote that the film's segue into vigilante film is unexpected but causes it to fulfill its potential.
 Nikki Baughan of The List rated it 2/5 stars and wrote that it "ultimately feels like an interesting idea that's been beaten into submission by a filmmaker looking to make an impact, rather than tell a story".
-Robert Kojder of We Got This Covered rated it 4/5 stars and wrote, "Not only is Still an intense look at a father's tragic descent into madness over losing his son, but it's also a surprisingly, extremely competent film from first-time director Simon Blake."

 According to Indie Outlook, "Still was one of the festivals 6 films to look out for, suggesting that Simon Blake, it draws connections between gang culture and indifferent parenting without becoming preachy, allowing provocative themes to emerge organically through the story itself."